 Training takes place as part of the regular Monday and Wednesday training sessions.
 Please ask any junior coach about cross-country training.

-In October 2016 we introduced a waiting list for new junior athletes.
+We currently have a waiting list for new junior athletes.
 Waiting times on the list depend on the availability of places in appropriate training groups – meaning that waiting times will depend on both age group and specialism.
 In practice, we expect that the waiting list will only apply to junior athletes but the waiting list may also apply to older joiners, depending on the availability of training places in their chosen training group.

 Transition from Junior to Senior Coaching Groups